 Wrap Up

-In conclusion, we’ve explored different boot modes in STM32 microcontrollers, how the STM32 Boot0 Boot1 pins are used to select the boot mode option, how can we easily identify those two pins in any STM32 microcontroller, and how to desing the hardware circuit to drive the pins according to our application’s needs.
+In conclusion, we’ve explored different boot modes in STM32 microcontrollers, how the STM32 Boot0 Boot1 pins are used to select the boot mode option, how we can easily identify those two pins in any STM32 microcontroller, and how to design the hardware circuit to drive the pins according to our application’s needs.

 If you’re just getting started with STM32, you need to check out the STM32 Getting Started Tutorial here.
-And follow this STM32 Series of Tutorials to learn more about STM32 Microcontrollers Programming.
+Follow this STM32 Series of Tutorials to learn more about STM32 Microcontrollers Programming.